Regulations and Government

 News about bills, laws, regulations and other governmental decisions affecting aviation and aerospace.
 Topics include FAA re-authorizations, taxes on fuel and aviation activities, environmental legislation, ICAO decisions, governmental mediation of labor conflicts and World Trade Organization disputes and decisions.

-In response to “a number of accidents” in which the pilots had omitted or lied about substance/alcohol dependency during medical evaluations, the NTSB is r
+As a result of a number of accidents in which the pilots omitted information or lied about substance and/or alcohol dependence during medical evaluations,

 Gulfstream’s first metamorphosis of an IAI aircraft received EASA certification last week.

 Continuing its efforts to crack down on loopholes in its oversight of Part 135 charter operators, the FAA is conducting mandatory special emphasis inspecti

 The FAA last month made good on a longstanding promise to provide Airworthiness Directives (AD) and Special Airworthiness Information Bulletins (SAIB) only

 The FAA unveiled a Notice of Proposed Rulemaking last month that addresses airworthiness standards related to cabin interiors for transport-category airpla

 The National Air Transportation Association (NATA) said in a letter to the FAA last month that its Safety Alert for Operators (SAFO) should not be mandator

 With stark differences between House and Senate versions of FAA reauthorization bills working their way through Congress, some industry and congressional i